6 Simple Tips on How Create Wealth (Almost) Effortlessly

 Oh sure, it’s OK once you have your car loan and credit card balances paid you can loosen your budget belt a little bit to have more fun money.
 But don’t go overboard so it looks like you still have debt payments.

-I’ve seen this happen too many times where people pay off a debt and don’t know what to do with the money they were using to pay off their debt.
+I’ve seen this happen too many times where people pay off debt and don’t know what to do with the money they were using to pay off their debt.
 Many times they waste this money on something else.

 If you feel you might fall into this trap, instead of saving at month end, save first.
 When you get paid, immediately transfer an amount of money into a savings account.
 Or better yet, automate the process of saving money completely.